that are written or imprinted on a

 character development, and the use of literary tropes or with various

-traditions of poetry and poetics.
+and poetics.
 Due to the looseness of the definition,

 it is possible for writing such as feature stories to be considered